massi-ang/aws-iot-custom-authorizer-sample/README.md

 }
 ```

+The lambda function authorizer receives a validated token.
+It then checks the exp field to see if the token has not expired.
 The lambda function authorizer uses the `sub` field in the token to scope down the policy for the connection  allowing the client to publish and subscribe to the topic `d/<sub>` and to its own IoT Shadow (`$aws/things/<sub>/shadow/*`).

 The test client publishes a message to the topic `d/<sub>` every 5 sec.